-2.2 Controlli ng Inherent Risk
+ng Inherent Risk

-Category Current Controls ss of controls
+Category Current Controls ss of controls 1

 Likelihood Impact Total

-Score score Score
+Alongoido this o Llouging Cupport Cropt Score score Score

 Alongside this a Housing Support Grant

 Delivery Plan has been developed.

 Service Improved the management and access to 3 2 6

-Delivery & Well-being and use of Discretionary Housing Payments.
+Delivery & and use of Discretionary Housing Payments.
+0 2 U

-Weil-beilig Improved engagement with tenants affected by the removal of the spare-room subsidy
+Well-being Improved engagement with tenants affected

+by the removal of the spare-room subsidy

 through: the provision of regular advice and

 information on the options open to them to

 address the financial impact of the change in

 their circumstances; the promotion of the

-'Your benefits are changing' helpline; and

-the provision of support to tenants
+'Your benefits are changing' helpline; and the provision of support to tenants

-specifically affected by the removal of the spare-room subsidy to participate in
+specifically affected by the removal of the

+spare-room subsidy to participate in

 regional/national employment schemes.

 Supported the effective roll out of Universal

 Credit across the Vale of Glamorgan.

 There are various initiatives/support

 mechanisms in place for families who are

-experiencing financial hardships such as the

-Sofa scheme, provision of advice and
+experiencing financial hardships such as the Sofa scheme, provision of advice and

-sustaining our partnership with the Food Bank.
+sustaining our partnership with the Food

+Bank.

 The Multi-Agency Landlord group meets

 regularly to discuss and identify how we

 mitigate the adverse impacts of welfare

 reform on tenants.
 For example working on

-a joint communication campaign to raise

-awareness of welfare reform.
+a joint communication campaign to raise awareness of welfare reform.

 Community Investment Team works with

-tenants to support them through accessing employment, promoting digital inclusion and
+tenants to support them through accessing

+employment, promoting digital inclusion and

 working with tenants to participate in Time

 banking schemes.

 Universal Credit went live on the 10 October

 2018.
 Citizens requiring digital or personal

-budgeting support are assisted by the

-Citizens Advice Bureau.
+budgeting support are assisted by the Citizens Advice Bureau.

+The Council website contains up to date

-The Council website contains up to date information and advise an Universal Credit
+• The Council website contains up to date information and advice on Universal Credit

-information and advice on Universal Credit with links to Gov.uk along with signposting to
+with links to Gov.uk along with signposting to

 other places to get further information and

 help.

-We continue to work alongside the DWP and
+• We continue to work alongside the DWP and

 act in accordance with the DWP legislation

 for Universal Credit only accepting claims

 from those who are exempt from claiming it.

 We also ensure Housing Benefit claims are

 cancelled correctly when we are notified of